FHU/2023-os-memes/_posts/2023-01-24-madisoncagle-introduction-meme.md

 ---
-title:
+title: System calls
-author:
+author: MC
-image:
+image: system-calls.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+System calls were invented to keep applications from using procedure calls to read from anywhere on the disk, which could endanger files.
+System calls keep files safe and allow better persistence, since only the OS has access to the file system.